Law Enforcement Academy

 The basic academy program is available to individuals who meet admission standards and are accepted for attendance.
 Attendees must be prepared for a demanding program.
 The process is mentally and physically challenging.
 There are significant time demands both in and out of the classroom.
 But the rewards are high for those who are capable of the challenge.
 Policing is an honorable profession.
 Service to others is a high calling, one that few are willing to accept in their lives.

 Upon successful completion of the program, you will receive 22 college credits and be qualified to sit for the state licensing exam.
-After passing the exam you will be certified by the State of Texas to obtain employment.
+After passing the exam you will be certified by the State of Texas to obtain employment as a peace officer.

 Still interested?

 Training Coordinators should contact the Academy Director directly.
-If you are applying as an independent applicant, your first step is to go to the Program Application tab and send the director an email.
+If you are applying as an independent applicant, your first step is to go to the Program Application tab and click on the request button.

 - General – All Applicants